uswds/uswds-site/pages/design-tokens/typesetting/font-family.md

   </div>
 </div>

-## Creating a custom font token
+## Creating a custom typeface token

-Add fonts outside of the ones mentioned in [USWDS Available Fonts](#available-fonts) by creating a custom font token.
+Add fonts outside of the ones mentioned in [USWDS Available Fonts](#available-fonts) by creating a custom typeface token.

 If you’re importing a new font from an open source font web directory, often you’ll be including JavaScript at the top of your file that loads the font and associates it with a display name.
 In addition to adding this Javascript, you’ll need to make a typeface token that uses that display name and associates a fallback font stack with it.
 Here’s how to make the customizations to your code: